 You Might Already Be Investing

 Perhaps you are already investing.
 If you are contributing to a retirement account, you are putting money in an investment account that grows over time.
-Your money works for you, hopefully growing in a manner that is tax advantaged, by giving you a tax deduction now, or by growing tax free so that you don't have to pay taxes when withdraw it.
+Your money works for you, hopefully growing in a manner that is tax-advantaged by giving you a tax deduction now or by growing tax-free so that you don’t have to pay taxes when withdrawing it.

 Investing in Your Future

-You don't need to start with something complex, either.
-Mutual funds (especially index funds) and ETFs are low cost investments that are fairly easy to understand, and that are considered a little less risky than some of the other investment options out there.
-Funds are usually considered among the best options because they are cost-efficient, and take advantage of the fact that, over time, the stock market has yet to lose.
+You don’t need to start with something complex, either.
+Mutual funds (especially index funds) and ETFs are low-cost investments that are fairly easy to understand and considered a little less risky than some of the other investment options.
+Funds are usually considered among the best options because they are cost-efficient and take advantage of the fact that, over time, the stock market has yet to lose.

 You can also consider investments like stocks and bonds.
-Others like to include commodities, currencies and real estate in their portfolios.
-However, before you invest in anything, you should do your investment research and make sure you understand how the investment works, and the risks involved.
+Others like to include commodities, currencies, and real estate in their portfolios.
+However, before investing in anything, you should do your investment research and ensure you understand how the investment works and the risks involved.

 Budgeting for Investments

-Investing can be a good way to build your wealth — especially if you are planning to build your wealth for the future.
-The earlier you start, and the more you can put aside for investing, the better off you'll be.
-However, you need to make sure you can afford to lose the money, and realize that there are risks involved with any investment.
+Investing can be a good way to build your wealth — especially if you plan to build your wealth for the future.
+The earlier you start, and the more you can put aside for investing, the better off you’ll be.
+However, you need to make sure you can afford to lose the money and realize that there are risks involved with any investment.